Skip to main content

 Template Variables

-Use Template Variables to customize your notification payloads.
+You can use Template Variables to customize your notification payloads.
 Commonly, these are used to pass dynamic values from an Attribute into the placeholders of a Template.
 A Template Variable can be referenced in any Template using the syntax $variableName.

 Variable